insin/newforms/docs/fields.rst

    Validates that its input is a date/time.

-.. js:class:: RegexField([kwargs])
+.. js:class:: RegexField(regex[, kwargs])

    Validates that its input matches a given regular expression.

    :param RegExp|String regex: a regular expression.
-   :param Object kwargs: field options, as specified in Field and CharField.
+   :param Object kwargs: field options

 .. js:class:: EmailField([kwargs])